mdn/browser-compat-data/schemas/compat-data-schema.md

 #### `flags`

-An optional array of objects describing flags that must be configured for this browser to support this feature.
+An array of objects describing feature flags that must be configured for this browser to support this feature.
 Usually this array will have one item, but there are cases where two or more flags can be required to activate a feature.
 An object in the `flags` array consists of three properties:

-- `type` (mandatory): an enum that indicates the flag type:
+- `type` (mandatory): the flag type:
   - `preference` a flag the user can set (like in `about:config` in Firefox).
   - `runtime_flag` a flag to be set before starting the browser.
-- `name` (mandatory): a string giving the value which the specified flag must be set to for this feature to work.
+- `name` (mandatory): the name of the flag or preference to configure.
-- `value_to_set` (optional): representing the actual value to set the flag to.
+- `value_to_set` (optional): the value to set the flag to.
 It is a string, that may be converted to the right type (that is `true` or `false` for Boolean value, or `4` for an integer value).
-It doesn't need to be enclosed in backticks.

 Example for one flag required: